livejs/dotjs2016/README.md

 * Size of the stage for talk & after party
 * Can the lights (that point to the stage) be turned off?
 * Can the lights in the room be controlled via DMX512?
+* Can we practise the talk in the venue?
+If yes, when can that happen?

 ### Technical